fusioncharts/dev_centre_docs/chart-guide/standard-charts/drag-able-charts.md

 The above sample also shows an external table with the values from the 'Estimated Demand' dataset.
 As soon as a value is updated on the chart, the table gets updated as well.
 This is done by retrieving the updated values using the `dataPlotDragEnd` event.

 Observe that there is also a `Restore` button on the chart.
 When the restore button is clicked, all data is reset to its original values.
 This is done using the `dataRestored` event.

+Once you are done with the visual updating of data, you can submit the data, either back to the server as form data (like HTML Forms), or, to JavaScript functions present on the same page as the chart.
+These JavaScript functions can then process the data and do the needful.

 ## Drag-able Line 2D